WWW.MADGAV.ORG

 Mexican blue hesper palm (brahea armata)

 Supposed to be hardy to -10C/14F, but needs really good drainage.
 The area in my back garden on the grass bank is very dry, warm and sunny, so appeared to be a suitable site.
-Doing quite well so far, although it has had greenhouse cover for its first 3 winters (greenhouses now removed).
+Doing quite well so far.

 Lady palm (rhapis excelsa)

 Needs no introduction as a house plant!
 But it also has a degree of hardiness, taking maybe -4C/25F.
-I'm hoping that its shady, sheltered location with lots of overhead cover (and a bit of winter protection too!) will be enough to ensure that it is still there in spring '08.
-It's a risk in any case, but we'll see how it does.
-New planting for 2007.
+I'm hoping that its shady, sheltered location with lots of overhead cover (and a bit of winter protection too!) will help.

 Guadaloupe palm (brahea edulis)